 If you suffer a significant reduction or increase in income, seeing a family law attorney is a good idea.
 Your lawyer can help you make changes to existing child support orders.
 This can prevent unnecessary payments or enforcement actions before they happen.

 At Stange Law Firm, PC, when a family law conflict requires legal action, we offer high-quality legal solutions for our clients.
 Our focus is on helping you move in the right direction.
 We do this by working closely with you to develop a family law strategy that weighs the costs and benefits of each action.
 Together, we take action that gets results.

 We understand that our lives are constantly changing and sometimes a modification is necessary.
 We have specific articles that might interest you: Child support modifications sometimes possible after divorce, Doing a cost-benefit analysis and Modification petition dismissed, Usher retains custody of 2 sons.

-Missouri, Illinois, Kansas, Nebraska and Oklahoma Modification of Judgments and Orders
+Missouri, Illinois, Kansas, Nebraska, Oklahoma, and Indiana Modification of Judgments and Orders

-To learn more about collaborative divorce, contact our Missouri, Illinois, Kansas, Nebraska and Oklahoma modification of child support orders attorneys online or by phone and schedule a consultation.
+To learn more about collaborative divorce, contact our Missouri, Illinois, Kansas, Nebraska, Oklahoma, and Indiana modification of child support orders attorneys online or by phone and schedule a consultation.
 You can meet us at any of our convenient locations.